TinkerBoard/tinkerboard.github.io/docs/developer-guide.md

 Please refer to [Building OTA packages](https://source.android.com/docs/core/ota/tools) to build full updates and incremental updates.

 ##### A/B boot
-To enable A/B boot, the following modification needs to be applied.
+To enable the A/B boot, the following modification needs to be applied.

 - u-boot